-Dark Money - Definition
+Dark Money - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is Dark Money?How is Dark Money Used?The Political Influence of Dark MoneyLaws Surrounding Dark Money GroupsAcademic Research

 Dark money refers to money spent by non-profit organizations for political purposes such as influencing elections, influencing the decision of voters and others.
 The money is pooled from funds donated by a huge number of donors, which in turn, is spent on election purpose by these organizations.
 These non-profit organizations receive unlimited funds but they do not disclose the amount received to donors.
 Donors are also not disclosed to the public neither do the funds.
 Individuals, corporations and unions can give donations to non-profit organizations.

 How is Dark Money Used?